Stig Arild Slørdahl

 Slørdahl’s research background is in cardiac ultrasound, stroke units and physical training of cardiac patients.
 He is a Fellow of the European Society of Cardiology (from 2002) and a member of The Royal Norwegian Society of Sciences and Letters (from 2009).

-Slørdahl was chair (still member) of The Joint Committee of the Nordic Medical Research Councils (NOS-M) 2010-2012 and member of European Medical Research Councils Core Group 2009-2012.
-From 2013 he is chair of the Scientific Review Group for the Biomedical Sciences in European Science Foundation.
+Slørdahl was chair of The Joint Committee of the Nordic Medical Research Councils (NOS-M) 2010-2012 (member 2005-2017) and member of European Medical Research Councils Core Group 2009-2012.
+He was chair of the Scientific Review Group for the Biomedical Sciences in European Science Foundation (2013-2015).
 He was a member of the board of Division for Science (2007-2015) at The Research Council of Norway.
 He was also member of the board of SINTEF (the largest independent research organization in Scandinavia) 2009-2015 andThe Cancer Registry of Norway 2010-2015.

 As professor he was responsible for the first revision of our complete medical school curriculum and established also the most popular course at the university “Introduction to Medicine for non-medical students”.

 In 2001-2003 Slørdahl and five colleagues established and operated a clinic for research based training for patients and healthy persons.
-Since 2009 he has had a weekly blog on forskning.no.
+He had a weekly blog on forskning.no (2009-2015).

 Scientific, academic and artistic work